EDCD/EDDI/SpeechResponder/Variables.md

   - *mappedbodies* - the total number of bodies you have mapped within the system
   - *scoopable* - true if a fuel scoop equipped ship can refuel at at least one star in this starsystem
   - *reserves* - the reserve level of the system
+  - *systemAddress* - the unique 64 bit ID for the star system
+  - *id64* - information derived from the system's systemAddress value.

 #### Last starsystem